amille90/osticket-ticket-cycle/README.md

 </p>
 <br />
-Step 29: Make sure to log back into the deskagent/admin user page with Johns login credentials before opening the ticket.
+Step 29: Make sure to log back into the deskagent/admin user page with John's login credentials before opening the ticket.
 Once the page is open click on the subject link to open the ticket.
 </p>
 <p>
 <img src="https://i.imgur.com/WT2C2og.png"/>